Norman Ornstein

-Norman Jay Ornstein (/ˈɔrnstiːn/; born October 14, 1948) is an American political scientist and an Emeritus scholar at the American Enterprise Institute (AEI), a Washington, D.C. conservative think tank.
-He is the co-author (along with Thomas E. Mann) of It's Even Worse Than It Looks: How the American Constitutional System Collided With the New Politics of Extremism.
+Norman Jay Ornstein (/ˈɔrnstiːn/; born October 14, 1948) is an American political scientist and an emeritus scholar at the American Enterprise Institute (AEI), a Washington, D.C., conservative think tank.
+He is the co-author, with Thomas E. Mann), of It's Even Worse Than It Looks: How the American Constitutional System Collided With the New Politics of Extremism.

 Biography

-Norman Jay Ornstein was born in Grand Rapids, Minnesota on October 14, 1948.
+Norman Jay Ornstein was born in Grand Rapids, Minnesota, on October 14, 1948.
 His father was a traveling salesman, and the family spent much of Norman's childhood in Canada.
-He was a child prodigy, graduated from high school when he was fourteen and from college when he was eighteen.
-He received his BA from the University of Minnesota, and subsequently, received a Ph.D. in political science from the University of Michigan in 1974.
-By the mid-1970s, he had become a professor of political science at Catholic University in Washington, D.C. and was establishing a reputation as an expert on the United States Congress.
+He was a child prodigy, graduating from high school when he was fourteen and from college when he was eighteen.
+He received his BA from the University of Minnesota, and subsequently, received a PhD in political science from the University of Michigan in 1974.
+By the mid-1970s, he had become a professor of political science at Catholic University in Washington, D.C., and was establishing a reputation as an expert on the United States Congress.

 Ornstein studies American politics and is a frequent contributor to The Washington Post and many magazines, such as The Atlantic and the National Journal.
-He wrote a weekly column for Roll Call from 1993 until April 10, 2013, and was co-director, along with Thomas E. Mann, of the AEI-Brookings Election Reform Project.
+He wrote a weekly column for Roll Call from 1993 until April 10, 2013, and was co-director, with Thomas E. Mann, of the AEI-Brookings Election Reform Project.
 He helped draft key parts of the Bipartisan Campaign Reform Act of 2002, also known as the McCain-Feingold Act.
-Ornstein is a registered Democrat, but considers himself a centrist, and has voted for individuals from both parties.
+Ornstein is a registered Democrat but considers himself a centrist and has voted for individuals from both parties.